aaronbloomfield/ccc/hws/dappintro/index.md

 1. Change to the Remix deployment tab (<img src="img/deployAndRun.webp" class='icon'>).
     - Under 'Environment' select "External Http Provider".
 The pop-up window will tell you the options to run geth with, and you have already done that, above.
 Ensure that the "Web3 Provider Endpoint", in the pop-up box, says `http://127.0.0.1:8545`.
-        - If you are using the Remix IDE, the pop-up window in Remix will tell you what you will ned to use as your endpoint value (meaning what value to put after the `--http.corsdomain` flag).
+        - If you are using the Remix IDE, the pop-up window in Remix will tell you what you will need to use as your endpoint value.
+This is presented as a value after the `--http.corsdomain` command-line parameter.
 See a screen shot of that value [here](remix-cors.webp).
-You will need to restart the geth node with that flag (and possibly re-attach the geth Javascript terminal).
-Save that additional flag in your shell script or batch file that you use to start a geth node.
+We are going to put it into our `geth-config.toml` file as the second value in the list for the `HTTPCors` key (keep that first value in that list!).
+You will need to restart the geth node once you have made that config file edit (and possibly re-attach the geth Javascript terminal).
         - Click OK to close that pop-up window
-        - Note to Mac OS X users: if you are doing this assignment on remix.etherem.org in Safari, then this is the part that Safari seems to have issues with.
+        - Note to Mac OS X users: if you are doing this assignment on remix.ethereum.org in Safari, then this is the part that Safari seems to have issues with.
 If it is not working for you, then please switch to a different browser (Firefox or Chrome both seem to work fine).
 You can then cut-and-paste your code from Remix in Safari to remix in Firefox / Chrome.
     - Underneath the "Environment" drop-down box, it should now say, "Custom (12345678) network", with the chain number of our private blockchain instead of 12345678.
     - You should see your geth account address(es) populated in the "Account" drop-down box, with your `eth.coinbase` one selected
     - If there are any entries listed under "Deployed contracts" (in the left-hand pane), you can delete them -- this way we won't mix up any previous deployments (to the simulated blockchain) with the one we are about to do (to the private course blockchain)